Resolve to Conduct Self-Exams For Cancer

 What Self Examinations Can You Do?

 Women of all ages can consider performing regular (monthly) breast self-examinations to determine if there might be irregularities like lumps, skin changes, or discharge.
 Since men can also have breast cancer, men can also consider conducting self-examinations of their breasts.
-For more information on breast cancer and self-exams, go to https://www.breastcancer.org/symptoms/testing/types/self_exam
+Find more information on breast cancer and self-exams.

 Men can perform monthly testicular self-exams.
 Testicular cancer is one of the most common cancers to affect men aged 15-34 and is almost always detected at home.
 Men should look and feel for things like lumps and swelling and feelings of discomfort.

-Doing an at-home skin check every month might help you detect skin cancers.
+Doing an at-home skin checks every month might help you detect skin cancers.
 You can check your entire body for unusual growths, moles, or spots and see a doctor if you see something new or suspicious.
-For more information go to https://www.cancer.org/content/dam/CRC/PDF/Public/9421.00.pdf

 Educate Yourself About Cancer, Self-Examinations, And The Importance of Early Detection